DubaiComputingCommunity/bot/README.md

 # DCC Bot
 A multipurpose discord bot for the DCC.

-Note: This bot isn't meant to be self-hosted, the source code is here for people to help work on it, therefore there will be no support given on how to set it up.
+ > This bot isn't meant to be self-hosted, the source code is here for people to help work on it, therefore there will be no support given on how to set it up.

 ![DCC](https://invidget.switchblade.xyz/h2zQpbeFhs)